 Melanothan I – Side Effects

 – The biggest concern about tanning injections is that they are not regulated.
 Without proper supervision, there is no guarantee that the products used will be properly marked.
-Also, the long-term effects of Melanotan I are mostly unknown.
+Also, the long-term effects of Melanotan I are still unknown.

 – The most common side effects of Melanotan I are usually temporary and include nausea, redness of the skin, loss of appetite, lethargy, or fatigue.